-Advanced technologies for accurate and safe diagnoses
+Florence Diagnostic Center: Advanced technologies for accurate and safe diagnoses

-AtFanfani Institute, we provide patients with a wide range of biomedical imaging examinations performed with state-of-the-art equipment, ensuring high-quality images for accurate diagnoses.
+we provide patients with a wide range of biomedical imaging examinations performed with state-of-the-art equipment, ensuring high-quality images for accurate diagnoses.

 The safety of our patients is our top priority.
 Diagnostic examinations are designed to be safe and noninvasive, and our staff is committed to ensuring a comfortable and calm experience throughout the procedure.
 Before each exam, the staff provides clear instructions and answers any questions so that each patient can approach the exam with peace of mind.

-Major diagnostic imaging tests available at Fanfani Institute
+Diagnostic imaging: major examinations available at Fanfani Institute

 Radiography (RX)